MicrosoftDocs/azure-devops-docs/docs/report/dashboards/velocity-guidance.md

 ### Add other teams

-If you work with several teams, and each team wants to work with their own backlog view, velocity chart, and forecast tool, you can [add teams](../../organizations/settings/add-teams.md).
-Each team then gets access to their own set of Agile tools.
-Each Agile tool filters work items to only include those items assigned to area paths and iteration paths selected by the team.
+Each team works with their own backlog view, velocity chart, forecast tool, and access to their own set of Agile tools.
+These Agile tools filter work items to only include those items assigned to area paths and iteration paths selected by the team.
+For more information, see [Add other teams](../../organizations/settings/add-teams.md).